UCL/MPHY0026/doc/schedule-2020/workshop-1-pelvis.rst

 2. Run NiftyIGI.exe (or similar medical image viewer of your choice).
 3. Load the image ``tests\data\pelvis\pelvis_cropped.nii``
 4. Adjust the window/level (right hand, vertical slider), to get a good contrast, write these numbers for later, e.g. 962, 122.
-Remember this is Level/Window, convert to Min/Max.
+These are is Level/Window.
+Convert to Min/Max.
 5. Write down the 3D location (look on bottom status bar), of each of 4 points in order.

 .. figure:: workshop-1-pelvis-NiftyIGI.png